johvik17/Task-1-DAT250/dat250-expass4.md

 Finally, I had problems inspecting the in-memory database, since by default the database disappears after the tests complete.
 I fixed this by using the `DB_CLOSE_DELAY=-1` flag in the JDBC URL, and later by switching to a file-based H2 database for inspection.

----

-## Link to code

-My code for this assignment can be found here:
-*(insert your GitHub/Classroom/Canvas link to the repository)*

----

 ## Database inspection

 To verify that the JPA mappings worked, I used the H2 Console to inspect the database.